nemild/hack-the-media/README.md

 - Ari Paul, CIO Blocktower:

 > “When I tweet anything positive about cryptocurrency it gets 10x the likes/shares as anything negative…” ([link](https://twitter.com/aridavidpaul/status/938153893636247552))

+This example shares a lot of similarities with [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in the sciences.
+Reader interest influences what content is produced ("the invisible hand of the reader").

 - Realize it is newsworthy/relevant to see the excesses of the opposite side, but not very newsworthy/relevant to see excesses of your side (leads to empathy gap)
 	- Noah Smith: “There are always a handful of people out there doing any stupid, crazy, or annoying thing you can imagine.
 And the media has an incentive to find those people and shove their excesses in your face.” ([link](https://twitter.com/noahpinion/status/934837949404811264))